Swinhoe’s White-Eyes: The Growing Population in Southern California

 While the expansion of their populations likely means fewer resources for other animals, it’s unclear if they’re impacting any native species negatively.
 They largely avoid drier and less verdant native habitats, sticking to modified urban areas.
 That said, further research is needed.

-“So far, we haven’t seen any negative consequences on native species, but that could change at any time,” said Allison Schultz, associate curator of ornithology at the Natural History Museum of Los Angeles County, and co-author on the paper.
+“So far, we haven’t seen any negative consequences on native species, but that might change at any time,” said Allison Schultz, associate curator of ornithology at the Natural History Museum of Los Angeles County, and co-author on the paper.

 European starlings, for instance, nest in tree cavities and displace native birds like woodpeckers.